The State of UX Research

 This was the main reason, we started with PingPong: to change the status-quo in stagnating research tools and to make user interviews as easy as ordering an Uber.
 We believe UX research should be easy, effortless and fun, and we must catalyze research with better tools.

 In the past two years though, the speed of research innovation seems to be changing, starting with new and better products.
 As the founder of a UX research startup, I’ve been following these closely and I’m going to give you an overview of some of the great tools out there.

 PingPong focus is moderated 1 on 1 user interviews and user tests.
 We have a global panel over 59,000 people, and one of our greatest features is the speed of recruitment and the quality of participants.
 To get a better idea, check out our product page.

 - Price: starts from €75 for 30 mins.

 - Extra: Built-in video calling, mobile testing, transcription, observer

-Unmoderated testing it the most popular UX research method because it allows you to receive quick and seamless feedback on your product.
-You don’t need to prepare and moderate sessions so designers and marketers use it widely.
+Unmoderated testing is the most popular UX research method because it allows you to receive quick and seamless feedback on your product.
+You don’t need to prepare and moderate sessions, so designers and marketers use it widely.
 From my experience, it’s not the favorite research method for UX researchers.
 The received feedback can come shallow, the participants might not be the greatest fit and more space opens up for misunderstanding and derailing the testing.
 But in the right hands, when done right, it definitely has its place in the UX research toolbox and can provide you with valuable feedback.

 The most interesting thing about Rayfeed is their technology and their carefully crafted design.
 The users don’t need to download software or install extensions: everything works in the browser instantly.
 They record the user’s voice and interactions and you can watch these recordings on playback.